NYC MOTOR VEHICLE ACCIDENT ATTORNEYS WITH 50 YEARS OF EXPERIENCE

-Our compassionate attorneys will support you legally, financially and emotionally throughout the entire process, giving you peace of mind that your case is in good hands.
+Our compassionate attorneys will support you legally and emotionally throughout the entire process, giving you peace of mind that your case is in good hands.

 The statute of limitations states that the period to file a claim after a motor vehicle accident extends to three years (3), starting from the date of the accident.
 If the statute of limitations passes, the court is likely to dismiss your case.